lichanghao/lichanghao.github.io/_posts/2023-11-13-custom-lammps-fix.md

 In the marco function `FixStyle()`, the first argument is the name of this fix, such that the corresponding command in the input file will be `fix nve ...`.
 The second argument is the name of the C++ class in your code.

-## Define the invoking timing of your fix
+## Define the basic behavior of your fix

 Fix commands are powerful because they can be invoked in almost every mini-step of the LAMMPS time integration, and they support creating different kinds of data structures and have access to all information that LAMMPS creates.
 Follow the examples in [Steve's talk slides](https://www.lammps.org/tutorials/italy14/italy_modify_Mar14.pdf) to get more hints.

 The behavior of the fix can be tuned by setting the inherited flags in `fix.h`, which control the data structure, output, and parallel behavior of your own fix.
-Also, several bit-wise masks can be invoked to tell the LAMMPS main program, how the fix should take effect during different stages of the time integration.
+Also, several bit-wise masks can be invoked to tell the LAMMPS main program, which define how the fix should take effect during different stages of the time integration.
 See the following examples:

 ```C++